joshuar/go-hass-agent/README.md

 #### 🚢 Container

 Container images are available on [ghcr.io](https://github.com/joshuar/go-hass-agent/pkgs/container/go-hass-agent).
+The container image is multi-platform and supports **amd64**, **arm (v6 and v7)** and **arm64** architectures.
 Note that it is recommended to use an image tagged with the latest release version over the latest container image, which might be unstable.

 [⬆️ Back to Top](#-table-of-contents)